 Special attention is paid to protecting the environment.
-In addition to compliance with regulatory obligations, a number of the Group's sites have been awarded environmental certifications:
+In addition to compliance with regulatory obligations, a number of Group sites have obtained environmental certification:

-- FSC[®] and PEFC[TM]: chain of custody for the use of cellulose fibres from sustainably managed forests; - Blue Angel: use of recycled plastic or fibrous materials limiting the use of dangerous substances; - European Ecolabel: limiting water and atmospheric emissions in production, restricting the use of dangerous substances and greater energy efficiency; - Imprim'Vert[®], ISO 14001, ISO 50001: implementation of a structure to improve overall environmental production at its sites.
+- FSC® and PEFCTM: chain of custody for the use of cellulose fibres from sustainably managed forests; - Blue Angel: use of recycled plastic or fibrous materials limiting the use of dangerous substances; - European Ecolabel: limiting water and atmospheric emissions in production, restricting the use of dangerous substances and greater energy efficiency; - Imprim'Vert®, ISO 14001, ISO 50001: implementation of a structure to improve overall environmental production at its sites.